Category: Penny Pulpit

 Good Samaritan's Penny Pulpit by Pastor Ed Rice

-Msg in your weekly email, visit us at www.GSBaptistChurch.com
+To receive this pp in weekly email, visit us at www.GSBaptistChurch.com

 A weekly 300 word essay- The Penny Pulpit